part | item | cond | resp |

 will use its own set of default priors if we do not provide ours.
 Here, however, we will assume some mildly informative priors.
 The default priors used by brm()

-will often be flat, which means the model starts by assuming that values are equally likely given the data.
-This, however, is neither realistic nor ideal: given the data at hand, we know that no responses are lower than 4 or higher than 8 given Fig. 1.
-Clearly (and unsurprisingly), not all values for our condition levels are equally likely.
+will often be flat, which means the model starts by assuming that values are equally likely.
+This, however, is neither realistic nor ideal: given the data at hand, we know that no responses are lower than 4 or higher than 8 given Fig. 1.3 We also know that extreme reaction times are unlikely in the literature of lexical decision tasks.
+Importantly, we know that not all values for our condition levels are equally likely.
 Imagine that we were estimating the height of a given person.
 A height of seven meters is clearly impossible, and our model should not start by assuming that such an extraordinary height is just as likely as, say, 1.75 meter.
+Likewise, a reaction time of 6 (approximately 400ms) of much more likely than a reaction time of 10 (approximately 22,000ms) in such tasks, and reaction times under 2 (approximately 100ms) are considered to be unreliable (Luce, 1991; Whelan, 2008).

 In Code block 6, we first use the function get_prior()